 It is first and foremost a great human adventure that requires real team spirit and group cohesion.
 The key to success lies in patience and determination within a broad-minded approach.
 Acclimatisation to the cold and carefully paced physical efforts fall under the expertise of your Polar Experience guide.

 All levels.
-Dixie Dansercoer and our Polar Experience guides provide personalised and thorough training for anyone interested in the skills necessary for polar exploration.
+Our Polar Experience guides provide personalised and thorough training for anyone interested in the skills necessary for polar exploration.
 We offer beginners the chance to learn both theory and practice during our Polar Initiation Weekend in the Belgian Ardennes.
 From there we progress with a solid Cold Training in Switzerland, which includes an overnight camping experience in the snow.

 For curious souls who wish to learn or perfect the finesse of snowkiting, we offer a course in Norway that can be customised to your level.
-And for the determined adventurer with BIG plans, Dixie designs individualised Polar Consultancy sessions for the preparation and execution of ambitious polar expedition projects.
 Sharing our knowledge and experience is perhaps our greatest joy among our tasks at Polar Experience.

 Everything you need to know about the preparation of a polar expedition.
 This beginner level course, designed by Dixie Dansercoer, has a balanced instruction between classroom theory and outdoor equipment practicum.
 Physical and mental training are also addressed, including a Sunday morning hike or run enjoyed in the neighbouring countryside.

 The quaint village of Villers-Sainte-Gertrude in the Belgian Ardennes provides a remote and intimate location for our group.
-After a full day of work, your first evening is spent with an entertaining expedition movie night, a cold Belgian brew, and the opportunity to personally ask Dixie your various questions about polar travel.
+After a full day of work, your first evening is spent with an entertaining expedition movie night, a cold Belgian brew, and the opportunity to personally ask our experienced Polar Experience guide your various questions about polar travel.

 As the hours pass, you will feel more at ease in the use of the skis both upwind and downwind and in the carving of the sail.
 We live this journey like an expedition with a daily basecamp established in the Hardangervidda National Park.
 Our program aims to prepare you for a first polar expedition where kite skiing will be a means of travel.